Arunprakash-A/self_references/README.md

                 "args": vars(args),
             }, best_ckpt)
       ```
+   - Though you freeze the parameters for some layers, it is a good practice to pass a filter to the optimizer , ```torch.optim.SGD(filter(lambda p: p.requires_grad, net.parameters())```.
+Otherwise, the optimiser will allocate memory to all parameters, although the gradients won't be computed for those parameters.
+This will save significant memory especially for really large models.
  2. What if the model underperforms?
      - Keep the batch size  small during the initial iterations and increase the size as the iterations increase (adjust warm-up lr accordingly)
      - Use hooks to debug the gradients, activation distribution.
 If you are using DDP, try dynamic tanh activation by removing batch/layer normalisation and see if the model performance improves